Cornell-Tech-Urban-Tech-Hub/UAIR/docs/README.md

 # UAIR Pipeline Framework Documentation

-**Build scalable, configuration-driven pipelines for Urban AI Risk assessment**
+Build scalable, configuration-driven pipelines for Urban AI Risk assessment.

 ---

-## Welcome! 👋

-This documentation will help you build custom experimental pipelines using the UAIR framework.
-Whether you're analyzing news articles, extracting risk indicators, or building entirely new AI risk assessment workflows, this guide has you covered.

----

-## 📚 Documentation Structure
+## Documentation Structure

 ### For Beginners

-**Start here if you're new to UAIR:**
+Start here if you are new to UAIR:

 1. **[User Guide](USER_GUIDE.md)** - Complete introduction
    - What is UAIR?
-   - Quick Start (your first pipeline in 10 minutes)
+   - Quick Start
    - Core Concepts (architecture, configuration, stages)
    - Required reading for understanding the framework

 ### For Pipeline Builders

-**Once you understand the basics:**
+Once you understand the basics:

 2. **[Configuration Guide](CONFIGURATION_GUIDE.md)** - Master Hydra configs
    - Pipeline recipes (linear, parallel, filter-then-process)